lsenecal/lsenecal.github.io/docs/personal.markdown

 # DirectX12 and PBR

-Ongoing project aiming to learn DirectX 12 from scratch on my own and working with PBR.
+Ongoing project aiming to learn DirectX 12 from scratch on my own and working with PBR rendering.

 ![](DirectX12Gif.gif)